Sovereign-Labs/sovereign-sdk/README.md

 a rollup as easy as deploying a smart contract.
 So, we've built out an additional set of tools for defining your state transition function called the Module System.

-At the heart of the module system is the package [`sov-modules-api`](./module-system/sov-modules-api/).
+At the heart of the Module System is the package [`sov-modules-api`](./module-system/sov-modules-api/).
 This package defines a group of core traits which express how functionality implemented in separate modules can be combined into a `Runtime` capable of processing transactions and serving RPC requests.
 It also defines macros for implementing most of these traits.
-For many applications, defining your state transition function using the module system should be as simple as picking some modules off the shelf and defining a struct which glues them together.
+For many applications, defining your state transition function using the Module System should be as simple as picking some modules off the shelf and defining a struct which glues them together.
-To deliver this experience, the module system relies on a set of common types and traits that are used in every module.
+To deliver this experience, the Module System relies on a set of common types and traits that are used in every module.
 The `sov-modules-api` crate defines these traits (like `Context` and `MerkleTreeSpec`) and types like `Address`.

 On top of the module API, we provide a [state storage layer](./module-system/sov-state/) backed by a [Jellyfish Merkle Tree](https://github.com/penumbra-zone/jmt)